-Chris Martin is a 3L at the University of Denver Sturm College of Law focusing on corporate transactional law.
-Growing up in a biracial home just outside of Albuquerque, New Mexico, he was raised to understand the importance of his racial background and staying true to that identity.
+Chris is a 2021 graduate of the University of Denver Sturm College of Law, a recipient of the Robert B. Yegge Memorial Scholarship, and the 2021 recipient of the Irving P. Andrews Outstanding Law Graduate Award.
+Growing up in a biracial home just outside of Albuquerque, New Mexico, he was raised to understand the importance of his background and staying true to that identity.

-He began his journey north along I-25, completing his undergraduate degree at Colorado College, where he earned his Bachelor of Arts in Economics with a business focus.
-He wrote his senior economics thesis on incarceration rate disparity between blacks, Hispanics, and Caucasians, and researched the contributing factors to that disparity.
+Chris completed his undergraduate degree at Colorado College, where he earned his Bachelor of Arts in Economics with a business focus.
+Chris wrote his senior economics thesis on incarceration rate disparity between Black, Hispanic, and Caucasian Americans, and researched the contributing factors to that disparity.
 In addition to his degree in economics, he received a minor in Spanish.
-During his time at CC, he played four years of varsity basketball, starting at center and serving as a captain both his junior and senior year.
-While at CC, he also served as a leader in the Fellowship of Christian Athletes chapter, worked as a liaison between the men’s basketball team and Operation TBI Freedom, and served as a mentor for incoming first year students.
+During his time at Colorado College, he played four years of varsity basketball, starting at center and serving as a captain both his junior and senior year.
+While at Colorado College, he also served as a leader in the Fellowship of Christian Athletes chapter, worked as a liaison between the men’s basketball team and Operation TBI Freedom, and served as a mentor for incoming first year students.